-Electrical - All items must be checked by the maintenance person to insure they are safe.
-No electrical items or extension cords are allowed.

-- Sharp/Glass Objects No glass items, razors, scissors, or breakable objects will be allowed.
+- Electrical All items must be checked by the maintenance person to insure they are safe.
+No electrical items or extension cords are allowed. - Sharp/Glass Objects No glass items, razors, scissors, or breakable objects will be allowed.
 They may be labeled and placed in storage until you leave or they will be sent home. - Pictures Pictures are kept in rooms on a poster board or in your lock box. - Aerosol Cans Aerosol cans of hair spray, deodorant, etc. are not allowed. - Food and drinks No food or drinks may be kept in your room or storage. - Posters/wall hangings Upon staff approval, posters and wall hangings may be hung by approved means.
 Posters may not include themes of Satanism, drugs, alcohol, violence, or sexual material. - Valuables Items of value should not be brought to the facility.
 Abbott House will not be responsible for lost or stolen valuables.
 As you advance in your program, you are allowed to keep \$10 in your lockbox.
-The remaining money will be kept in a checking account. - Books and Movies No horror books are allowed.
+The remaining money will be kept in a checking account. - Books and Movies We are a treatment facility with youth that have experienced trauma.
+Thus, we do limit the book content.
+We do not allow horror books nor books with adult content such as sex, alcohol and drug usage or other more mature, adult content.
 No personal movies will be allowed.